 Forgot Application number/Password to download Admit Card?

-Candidates must also note that no e-Admit card will be sent by post.
+P.S: e-Admit card will not be sent by post.

 As mentioned earlier NEET bars certain things which must not be carried to the test centre under any circumstances.
 The candidates will be subjected to extensive and compulsory frisking before entering the Examination Centre with the help of highly sensitive metal detectors.